databricks/spark-redshift/tutorial/README.md

 ## Under the hood - Putting it all together ##

-As we discussed earlier Spark SQL will search for a class named `DefaultSource` in the data source's package, `com.spark.redshift.community`.
+As we discussed earlier Spark SQL will search for a class named `DefaultSource` in the data source's package, `com.spark_redshift_community.spark.redshift`.
 The `DefaultSource` class implements the `RelationProvider` trait, which provides the default load functionality for the library.
-The `RelationProvider` trait provides methods which consume the user-provided configuration parameters and return instances of `BaseRelation`, which `spark-redshift` implements using class `com.spark.redshift.community.RedshiftRelation`.
+The `RelationProvider` trait provides methods which consume the user-provided configuration parameters and return instances of `BaseRelation`, which `spark-redshift` implements using class `com.spark_redshift_community.spark.redshift.RedshiftRelation`.

-The `com.spark.redshift.community.RedshiftRelation` class is responsible for providing an `RDD` of `org.apache.spark.sql.Row` which backs the `org.apache.spark.sql.DataFrame` instance.
+The `com.spark_redshift_community.spark.redshift.RedshiftRelation` class is responsible for providing an `RDD` of `org.apache.spark.sql.Row` which backs the `org.apache.spark.sql.DataFrame` instance.
 This represents the underlying implementation for the load functionality for the `spark-redshift` package where the schema is inferred from the underlying Redshift table.
 The load function which supports the a user-defined schema is supported by the trait `org.apache.spark.sql.sources.SchemaRelationProvider` and implemented in the class `RedshiftRelation`.

-The store functionality of the `spark-redshift` package is supported by the trait `org.apache.spark.sql.sources.CreatableRelationProvider` and implemented by the class `com.spark.redshift.community.RedshiftWriter`.
+The store functionality of the `spark-redshift` package is supported by the trait `org.apache.spark.sql.sources.CreatableRelationProvider` and implemented by the class `com.spark_redshift_community.spark.redshift.RedshiftWriter`.

 ## Conclusion ###